naruarjun/cogrob-website/content/post/cvpr_2020/index.md

 ---
 title: Papers Accepted at CVPR 2020!
 date: 2020-12-01
-smmary: Our paper titled “Looking at the Right Stuff – Guided Semantic-Gaze for Autonomous Driving” has been accepted for publication at IEEE/CVF Conference on Computer Vision and Pattern Recognition 2020, Seattle, USA.
+summary: Our paper titled “Looking at the Right Stuff – Guided Semantic-Gaze for Autonomous Driving” has been accepted for publication at IEEE/CVF Conference on Computer Vision and Pattern Recognition 2020, Seattle, USA.

 image:
     height: 200px